flyteorg/flytesnacks/cookbook/docs/getting_started/tasks_and_workflows.md

 - In workflows, you shouldn't use non-deterministic operations like `rand.random`, `time.now()`, etc. These functions will be invoked at compile time and your workflows will not behave as you expect them to.
-- Within workflows, the inputs of the workflow and the outputs of tasks function as promises under the hood, so you can't access and operate on them like typical Python function outputs.
+- Within workflows, the inputs of workflow and the outputs of tasks function as promises under the hood, so you can't access and operate on them like typical Python function outputs.
   *You can only pass promises into tasks, workflows, and other Flyte constructs*.
 - Regular Python conditionals won't work as intended in workflows: you need to